One in four of us will experience a serious problem with our mental well-being at some point in our lives.

 Our Mental Health Awareness course will take approximately half a day to complete; participants may be expected to engage in group activities.
 Our highly experienced trainers will be on hand to help guide delegates through these sessions and a Safety Training certificate will be awarded upon successful completion.

-Safety Trainings courses are competitively priced and we aim to beat any equivalent training quote.
+Safety Training courses are competitively priced and we aim to beat any equivalent training quote.
 Geographic restrictions may apply.